cjstoddard/PicoCalc-uf2/uf2/README.md

 # PicoCalc-uf2
-I am compiling all the uf2 files from the PicoCalc github so you don't have to.
+I compiled all the uf2 files from the PicoCalc github so you don't have to.

 uLisp is not done yet, I am still working on it.